facebook/react-native-website/website/contributing/contributing-intro.md

 There are a few other repositories you might want to familiarize yourself with:

 - **React Native website** which contains the source code for the website, including the documentation, located [in this repository](https://github.com/facebook/react-native-website).
-- **Releases** Conversations for new releases are happening [in this discussion repo](https://github.com/reactwg/react-native-releases/discussions).
+- **Releases** conversations are happening [in this discussion repo](https://github.com/reactwg/react-native-releases/discussions).
-- **Changelog** The changelog can be found [here](https://github.com/facebook/react-native/blob/main/CHANGELOG.md).
+- **Changelog** for the releases can be found [here](https://github.com/facebook/react-native/blob/main/CHANGELOG.md).
-- **Discussions** about the future of React Native take place in the <https://github.com/react-native-community/discussions-and-proposals> repository.
+- **Discussions** about the future of React Native take place in the [Discussions and Proposals](https://github.com/react-native-community/discussions-and-proposals) repository.
 - **High-quality plugins** for React Native can be found throughout the [React Native Community GitHub Organization](http://github.com/react-native-community/).

 Browsing through these repositories should provide some insight into how the React Native open source project is managed.